hikari-no-yume/ElePHPants-Love-Coffee/README.md

 We could also use some of the tests from the PHP language specification or the mainline PHP interpreter.

+### Supported PHP versions

+Currently, this is only being tested on PHP builds from the `PHP-7.0` branch, with OPcache enabled and disabled (the former generates different opcodes).

+It probably doesn't work on `PHP-7.1` or `master`.

 ### Supported types

 * null